Amey-Thakur/DATA-WAREHOUSING-AND-MINING-AND-DATA-WAREHOUSING-AND-MINING-LAB/README.md

 ### Acknowledgments

-Special thanks to the faculty members of the Department of Computer Engineering at Terna Engineering College for their guidance and instruction in Data Warehousing and Mining.
+Grateful acknowledgment to the faculty members of the Department of Computer Engineering at Terna Engineering College for their guidance and instruction in Data Warehousing and Mining.
 Their clear teaching and continued support helped develop a strong understanding of data mining techniques and warehouse concepts.

 Special thanks to the mentors and peers whose encouragement, discussions, and support contributed meaningfully to this learning experience.